Table of Contents

 To configure the other port for your 2nd Azure Function, you need to do the below changes

-Now On the Properties window, click on the Debug tab and add the below line of Argument in the Application arguments option like below.
-You can refer to the below screenshot for your reference.
+Now, on the Properties window, click on the Debug tab and add the following line of Argument in the Application arguments option.
+You can refer to the screenshot below for your reference.

 host start –pause-on-error –port 5860

-Now if you will try running the 2nd Azure function, you can see it ran successfully and Provided me the below URL
+Now, if you try running the 2nd Azure function, you can see it ran successfully and Provided me the below URL

 http://localhost:5860/api/Function1

-So Now if you will closely look at the above URL of the Azure function, you can see it is running on the port 5860 instead of port 7071.
+So Now, if you closely look at the above URL of the Azure function, you can see it is running on port 5860 instead of port 7071.

 This is how you can Run Multiple Azure Functions Locally.